Mental Health and Wellness in Pregnancy and Parenthood

 How do I know that I need help?

-If you are experiencing the following symptoms every day for two weeks, you should talk to a medical professional:
+If you are experiencing the following symptoms every day for two weeks or longer, you should talk to a medical professional:

 - Appetite changes